Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Method

-This would elicit the identical output from the RF as from the CNN for input $\mathbf{x}$.
+This mapping would elicit the identical output from the DF as from the ConvNet for input $\mathbf{x}$.
 However, the activation pattern will vary for different training samples that end up in the same leaf, so this mapping cannot be satisfied simultaneously for the whole training set.
-In other words, DTs store distributions in their leaves $l$ that represent constant functions on the respective $X_l$, while the re-trained CNN allows for non-constant functions on $X_l$ (see Figure \ref{fig:map-back}).
-As a compromise, we seek new vote distributions $\hat{y}^l_c$, for each $c,l,$ to minimise the following error, averaged over the finite set of training samples, $X^{train}\subset X$.
+This results from the fact that DTs store distributions in their leaves that represent a piecewise-constant function on the input feature space, while the re-trained ConvNet allows for a more complex function (see Figure~\ref{fig:map-back}).
+As a compromise, we seek new vote distributions $\hat{y}^l_c$, for each $c,l,$ to minimise the following error, averaged over the finite set of training samples, $X^{train}$.

 Equation~\ref{eq:map-back:error} can be solved analytically, yielding the following result: